AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/delete-board-items.md

 1. Access the board.
 1. Click the **More** menu ![More menu](assets/more-icon-spectrum.png) on the card, and select **Archive**.

    Archived cards are hidden from the board unless you apply a filter to display them.
-For more information, see [Filter a board to show archived cards](#filter) in this article.
+For more information, see [Filter a board to show archived cards](#filter-a-board-to-show-archived-cards) in this article.

    An Archive icon ![Archive](assets/archive-icon-spectrum-25x20.png) appears on archived cards.
 You can't edit an archived card.

 1. To restore an archived card, click the **More** menu ![More menu](assets/more-icon-spectrum.png) on the card and select **Restore**.

-## Filter a board to show archived cards
+## Filter a board to show archived cards {#filter-a-board-to-show-archived-cards}

 By default, only active cards are displayed on a board.
 You can filter the board to also display any archived cards.